- About Artistic Pools

 Deeper pools will require more water and more chemicals.
 Also, keep in mind that the majority of the time you spend in a pool is going to be in the more shallow areas.

 Summer is quickly approaching and with it comes a deep desire to look good in your swimsuit.
 Whether you have a few pounds to shed or you simply would like to firm a few areas, there is a great workout machine in your yard that you might have overlooked: the swimming pool!
 If you enjoy swimming and you are looking to achieve a more healthy physique, then jump into the water and start training.
+And if you were fortunate enough to have been enrolled in swimming classes for kids, you’d have had gotten the ‘drift’ by now.
 Here are a few tips for getting healthier and exercising in your very own pool.

 Most Chattanooga pool owners have a few foam noodles lying around, but who knew that they were good for a workout?
 Because this toy is buoyant, you will have to utilize several key muscle groups in order to sit on the noodle.
 Try sitting on the noodle and staying there for 30 seconds at a time, and your core will thank you later.